Because you wouldn’t tell someone with a broken arm to “just think positive”

 Inevitably the wrong thing tumbles out.
 A vague consolation, an offer of help, or much worse – something positive, with just a splash of toxicity.
 Something like:

-“Your mum got pregnant really easily, relax, you’ll be fine!”
+“Your mum got pregnant really easily so you’ll be fine!”

 “Just stay positive.”